maarten-pennings/303WIFILC01/4-display/readme.md

  - For displaying content there is a _data_ register per digit.

- - The data registers (this is overly verbose in the datasheet) for digits 1 to 4 are at address 0x68, 0x6A, 0x6C and 0x6E.
+ - The data registers for digits 1 to 4 are at address 0x68, 0x6A, 0x6C and 0x6E (this is overly verbose in the datasheet).

    ![data](TM1650-data.png)